OktaEdu/es-delivery-ci4d-introducing-okta/README.md

 - Lab 1.1: Access Your Environment
 - Lab 1.2: Create Okta Groups
 - Lab 1.3: Create Okta Users
-- Lab 1.4: Create an Okta Application Integration
+- Lab 1.4: Create Okta Application Integrations

 ## How to Use